Azure/SAP-automation-samples/README.md

 # Project

-This repo contains both the sample Terrraform configuration files for SDAF and the Bill of Material files for the SAP installations
+This repo contains both the sample Terraform configuration files for SDAF and the Bill of Material files for the SAP installations

 ## Contributing